freesky3555/Hsutung/README.md

 ## Local development

+1. Use python3 to run Helloworld.py
-1. Open index.html in your browser.
+2. Open index.html in your browser.

 ## Learning progress